nlucio9117/FeeltheFeels/README.md

 Mood Assessment App
 Feel the Feels Mood Assessment App is meant to help the user identify their mood only.
-Keeping track of your mood may help you to notice patterns or help you make healthier lifestyle choices.\n\nTHIS APP IS NOT MEANT TO DIAGNOSE OR TREAT MOOD DISORDERS.
+Keeping track of your mood may help you to notice patterns or help you make healthier lifestyle choices.THIS APP IS NOT MEANT TO DIAGNOSE OR TREAT MOOD DISORDERS.
 **Tragedy mask images provided by https://openclipart.org/detail/282008/comedy-and-tragedy-masks** **Emoji images provided by https://getemoji.com/**